ballerina-platform/ballerina-distribution/examples/udp-listener/udp_listener.md

 # UDP service - Send/Receive datagram

-The UDP Listener is used to expose a UDP service over the UDP protocol.
-Use this service to serve low latency connections for time critical transmissions where data loss is acceptable.
+A UDP listener opens up a UDP socket via a specific port.
+A listener is created by giving the port number.
+Then it is attached to a UDP service that accepts and serves connections from UDP clients.
+The `onDatagram` remote function is invoked once the content is received from the client.
+Use a UDP service to establish connections and communicate over UDP protocol or implement low latency connections for time critical transmissions where data loss is acceptable.

 ::: code udp_listener.bal :::